hosackm/discworld-api/README.md

-    "book_number": Integer representing the number of the book in the Discworld series, "pages": Integer number of pages in the book, "year": Integer year of the first publication, "isbn": String representing the ISBN of the book, "subseries_number": Integer number of the book within its subseries, "image_url": String URL to the image,
+    "book_number": Integer representing the number of the book in the Discworld series, "pages": Integer number of pages in the book, "year": Integer year of the first publication, "isbn": Integer representing the ISBN of the book, "subseries_number": Integer number of the book within its subseries, "subseries_id": Integer number representing the subseries this book belongs to, "image_url": String URL to the image,
     "score": Float rating for the book betwen 0 and 5 }